flashbots/builder-hub/README.md

 Local development only: you can disable Admin API auth with `--disable-admin-auth` or `DISABLE_ADMIN_AUTH=1`.
 This is unsafe; never use in production.

-For development/testing, you may also allow empty measurements with `--enable-empty-measurements` or `ENABLE_EMPTY_MEASUREMENTS=1`.
+For development/testing, you may also allow empty measurements with `--allow-empty-measurements` or `ALLOW_EMPTY_MEASUREMENTS=1`.
 In production, keep this disabled and specify at least one expected measurement.

 ### Manual setup